mimersql/MimerPy/doc/exceptions.rst

           ├── ProgrammingError
           └── NotSupportedError

-.. exception:: StandardError
+.. exception:: Exception

   Base class for the exceptions in the hierarchy above.
-Itself is in the current implementation a subclass of the Python `Exception`_.
+  The built-in Python `Exception`_.

 .. exception:: Warning

-  Exception raised for important warnings like data truncations while inserting, etc.  It is a subclass of :exc:`StandardError`.
+  Exception raised for important warnings like data truncations while inserting, etc.  It is a subclass of :exc:`Exception`.

 .. exception:: Error

   Exception that is the base class of all other error exceptions.
 Can be used to catch all errors with one single except statement.
-  It is a subclass of :exc:`StandardError`.
+  It is a subclass of :exc:`Exception`.

 .. exception:: InterfaceError